plenteum/plenteum/README.md

 - If all went well, it will complete successfully, and you will find all your binaries in the '..\build\src\Release' directory.
 - Additionally, a `.sln` file will have been created in the `build` directory.
 If you wish to open the project in Visual Studio with this, you can.

+##Support

+Join our discord [here](https://discord.gg/EdE5jcC) or email us on support AT plenteum.com

 #### Thanks
 Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Developers and TurtleCoin Community